meditationstuff/protocol_1/index.md

 \*

 Finally, a sort of corollary to all this is that, since sometimes (heuristic or provisional) understanding precedes karmic burnoff, you might find yourself compulsively doing "miles and miles" of "knowingly the wrong thing," and that's ok!
 Burnoff/&#8203;burn-off/&#8203;metabolization/&#8203;integration is happening.
 Miles and miles.
 Sometimes wrong turns and backtracking can be avoided, but, modulo that, there's no shortcuts, no skipping, no corner-cutting: ultimately the *entire* territory needs to be walked, and the territory spontaneously does what it does, until it doesn't.
 So if you're doing something "bad" (or multiple things) for like five hundred hours, each, that's redo-to-undo, that's just what needs to happen.
+(Wrong turns and backtracking are included in the "10,000 hours" thing.)

 (And part of that will be doing meta-protocol-esque things to decide whether/&#8203;which/&#8203;where those miles and miles are entrenchment vs burn-off.
 That's ok, too, that's part of it.
 A seed of something in the spirit of the meta protocol, a seed of, hmm is this right, is enough for the at least 50.0&#8203;0&#8203;0&#8203;0&#8203;0&#8203;0&#8203;0&#8203;0&#8203;0&#8203;0&#8203;1% [sic] burn-off versus entrenchment that will ultimately, cumulatively, do the thing.)